The Eisenlohr-Farris Algorithm for fully transitive polyhedra: Brief description of the algorithm.

 The main problem is: Construct and classify all fully transitive polyhedra in $\mathbb{E}^3$.
 For this we will briefly discuss how crystallographic groups are defined.
 Let $E(3)$ be the group of isometries of $\mathbb{E}^3$.
-The set of 3-dimensional \textit{crystallographic} subgroups, denoted by $\mathcal{C}^3$ consists of the discrete subgroups of $E(3)$.
-Equivalently we can say that a group $\Gamma \leq E(3)$ is a \textit{crystallographic group} if $\mathbb{E}^3/ \Gamma$ is compact (a good reference is \cite{hypmani}).
-Bieberbach's Theorem (see Theorem 7.5.3 in \cite{hypmani}) states that for each dimension there are only a finite number of isomorphism classes of crystallographic groups.
-It is well known that there are 17 different isomorphism classes of crystallographic groups in the plane and that these are represented at La Alahambra in Granada, Spain.
+The set of 3-dimensional \textit{crystallographic} subgroups, denoted by $\mathcal{C}^3$ consists of the discrete subgroups of $E(3)$, i.e. subgroups that act discretely on $\mathbb{E}^3$.
+Equivalently we can say that a group $\Gamma \leq E(3)$ is a \textit{crystallographic group} if $\mathbb{E}^3/ \Gamma$ is compact (a good reference is \cite{ratcliffe}).
+Bieberbach's Theorem (see Theorem 7.5.3 in \cite{ratcliffe}) states that for each dimension there are only a finite number of isomorphism classes of crystallographic groups.
+It is well known that there are 17 different isomorphism classes of crystallographic groups in the plane.
 It is also known that there are 219 isomorphism classes in $\mathcal{C}^3$.
-A descriptión of crystallography can be found in chapter 4 of the book \cite{coxeter}.
-The Eisenlohr - Farris algorithm starts by selecting a crystallographic group $\Gamma$ in order to generate all possible fully transitive geometric polyhedra with symmetry group $\Gamma$ and roughly consists of the following steps:

-\begin{enumerate} \item Characterize those vertex sets that are transitive, that is, that are obtained as the orbit of a point $p$ under the action of a crystallographic group. \item For each vertex set $V$, list all graphs having vertices in $V$ that could serve as the 1-skeleton of a fully transitive polyhedron. \item For each of these graphs, determine the different ways to fill in the faces to construct a fully transitive polyhedron. \end{enumerate} Throughout this exposition $p, u, v, w$ will represent points of $\mathbb{E}^3$, $\Gamma \in \mathcal{C}^3$ represents a crystallographic group of $\mathbb{E}^3$, $\Gamma (p)$ is the orbit of $p$ under the action of $\Gamma$.
-Let $V$ be the set $\Gamma (p)$ which is a discrete set of points of $\mathbb{E}^3$ on which $\Gamma$ acts transitively.
-We will say that $V$ is a \textit{crystallographic set} of points.
-Moreover every discrete set of points of $\mathbb{E}^3$ in which $\Gamma$ acts transitively can be obtained in this way (see \cite{eisenlohr}). \\
+A description of crystallography can be found in chapter 4 of the book \cite{coxeter}.
+The Eisenlohr - Farris algorithm starts by selecting a crystallographic group $\Gamma$ in order to generate all possible fully transitive geometric polyhedra with symmetry group $\Gamma$ and roughly consists of the following steps: \begin{enumerate} \item Characterize those vertex sets that are transitive, that is, that are obtained as the orbit of a point $p$ under the action of a crystallographic group. \item For each vertex set $V$, list all graphs having vertices in $V$ that could serve as the 1-skeleton of a fully transitive polyhedron. \item For each of these graphs, determine the different ways to fill in the faces to construct a fully transitive polyhedron. \end{enumerate}

-Let $e$ be the line segment with endpoints $v_1,v_2 \in V$.
-Let's construct a graph $E$ from $\Gamma (e)$, the orbit of $e$ under the action of $\Gamma$.
-In this way, $E$ is a fully transitive graph and furthermore every fully transitive graph can be constructed as the orbit of such an edge.
-J. M. Eisenlohr establishes the necessary conditions to obtain a connected graph.\\